SEO BLOG

 Let’s start by finding out exactly where your competitor’s traffic is coming from.

-Some tools to help you with this include:
+Some keyword research tools to help you with this are:

 Once you’ve got your tools, begin your SEO competitor keyword research to find out exactly which keywords your competitors are ranking for.